Skip to content

 An ADN prepares students for employment in the nursing field immediately after graduation.
 However, most ADN programs also provide students with an excellent foundation for further studies in nursing or in a closely related field.
 Many universities with four-year nursing programs maintain articulation agreements with two-year colleges that help ADN graduates transition to a four-year nursing program.

-A bachelor of science in nursing (BSN) features 120 credits and typically takes four years of full-time enrollment to complete.
 However, licensed registered nurses with an associate degree in nursing can usually earn a BSN after just two years of full-time study.
 Many hospitals and other health-based organizations prefer nurses with BSN degrees.
 In addition to more job options, nurses with a BSN degree are also more likely to be promoted and entrusted with greater responsibilities.

 The amount of clinical or practicum hours in an RN-to-BSN program can vary greatly between schools.
 Most programs require students to follow a rotation-based clinical program.
 Student nurses train in different departments or clinical specialty areas, such as pediatrics or obstetrics, to gain a broad understanding of the nursing field and their professional duties and responsibilities.